 Case report

 The proband of Czech/Polish descent was under ophthalmic review from his 3rd birthday because of progressive myopia.
-According to his clinical notes, he was diagnosed with bilateral corneal ectasia before the age of 13 years.
+According to his clinical notes, he was diagnosed with bilateral corneal ectasia before the age of 13.
 Best corrected visual acuity (BCVA) at the age of 16 was 0.1 (Snellen decimal conversion) with -23 dioptre sphere (DS) in the right eye, and 0.06 with -23 DS x -4.0 dioptre cylinder in the left eye.
 At the age of 16.5 years he was referred to the Department of Ophthalmology, General University Hospital in Prague, with acute corneal hydrops in the left eye (Fig.1E).
 Blue sclerae were also noticed bilaterally (Fig.1B, H).
 Right cornea was ectatic (Fig.1A).
 No other abnormalities of iris, pupil, lens or retina were noted.
 Penetrating keratoplasty was performed two months later in view of persistence of the corneal edema and light perception visual acuity in the affected eye.
 Unfortunately, the patient suffered from immunological rejection and graft failure (Fig.1F).
-Two repeated keratoplasties were therefore performed at the age of 17.5 and 20 years complicated by increased intraocular pressure (IOP) necessitating trabeculectomy.
+Two repeated keratoplasties were therefore performed at the age of 17.5 and 20 complicated by increased intraocular pressure (IOP) necessitating trabeculectomy.
 Eighteen months after the third keratoplasty, BCVA was 0.16 in the left eye.
 Thereafter the graft gradually failed (Fig.1G) and 23 years following his examination (now aged 42) BCVA in the left eye was light perception.
 IOP remained controlled.

 At the age of 26, the patient experienced right corneal rupture with lens dislocation after blunt trauma.
 Tectonic penetrating keratoplasty was performed.
 Five months after the surgery, the right retina detached and the patient underwent pars plana vitrectomy and silicone oil tamponade.
 Unfortunately, uncontrollable secondary glaucoma caused progressive BCVA decline.
 The corneal graft in the right also failed and became opaque (Fig.1C).
 Since the age of 32, the right eye was totally blind.
 Progression of scleral ectasia was documented (Fig.1B,C,D).
 Table 1 lists all surgeries the patient underwent since the age of 16.5 years.